Apply Now

 • The region is home to some of the best adventure activities in the eastern United States including mountain biking at Fork Run, whitewater paddling on the Youghiogheny River, and rocking climbing at Coopers Rock and Seneca Rocks.

-• The Outdoor Leadership & Adventure Education program has received Statewide Designation status from the State of Maryland.
+• The Outdoor Leadership & Adventure Education AAS degree has received Statewide Designation status from the State of Maryland.
 Verifiable Maryland residents who meet enrollment criteria will receive the in-county tuition rate.

 • Student Spotlights